pranay-sa/Appium-Calc-Test/README.md

 # Appium-Calc-Test
-A Simple Appium Mobile Calculator app tester
+Follow the instructions below to test a simple Calculator mobile app using appium